 Using Snapchat isn’t much fun unless you have friends to send snaps to, and to receive snaps back from them!
 Without adding friends, who will you send your awesome pictures and videos to?
 Who will view your Snapchat story?
-In this tutorial, we’ll show you how to add your friends on Snapchat so you can get the most fun out of the app.
+In this tutorial, we’ll show you how to add your friends so you can get the most fun out of the app.

-You can also add or invite people in your device's address book to Snapchat when you first set up your Snapchat account.
+You can also add or invite people in your device's address book to Snapchat when you first set up your account.
 See our tutorial on how to use Snapchat for information on how to do that.

 Add someone as a friend by entering their corresponding user name.
 Tap where it says "User Name" and type in the user name of the person whom you want to add as a friend on Snapchat.
 When their user name appears below, tap the "+" button beside it to add them as a friend.